Easton Lawn Mowing Services

 Easton Municipal Ordinances for Mowing Equipment Operation & Noise Control

-Easton enforces strict municipal ordinances regarding mowing equipment operation and noise.
-Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable on Sundays (verify with local bylaws).
-Equipment must comply with decibel limits and muffler requirements, with a preference for electric models to reduce noise and emissions.
+Easton enforces municipal ordinances to ensure safe and respectful mowing practices.
+Equipment operation is permitted during specific hours: 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, with Sunday hours subject to local bylaws.
+Noise levels must comply with decibel limits, and all equipment should have functioning mufflers.
+The use of electric mowers is encouraged to reduce noise and emissions.
 Commercial operators must maintain 1-2 million in liability insurance and obtain proper licensing.
-For code enforcement and further details, contact:
+For questions about code enforcement or to verify local noise regulations, contact the Easton Building Department.

 Easton Building Inspector